wsong1985/UFOs/README.md

   </tr>
   </table>

-- **Users are given an option to select the specific date, the location of the event, and the shape of the UFO to their reseach.**
+- **Users are given the option to select the specific date, the event's location, and the UFO's shape for their research.**

   <table>
   <tr>